A picture is worth a thousand words.

 Infographics are great if your blog posts are focusing on some kind of research you conducted.
 The best part about producing original infographics is they can drive more traffic to your website.

-Remember I talked about sourcing quality information from the Internet?
+Remember we talked about sourcing quality information from the Internet?
 Well, you’re not the only person doing it.

 Other bloggers also want to add high-quality resources and visual elements to back up their statements.
 When they are researching a particular topic, they might find your infographics.